binkley/kotlin-rational/README.md

 separate subclasses for those.
 This would also allow for handling of infinitesimals.
 However, the abstraction bleeds between subclasses.
 It is unclear if a sealed class makes clearer code.

+### GCD vs LCM

+There are several places that might use LCM (_eg_, dividing rationals).
+This code relies on the factory constructor (`Rational.new`) to use GCM for reducing rationals to simplest form.